 What is truth?

-So, in this respect, what do people see as the truth?
 Libertarians, Socialist, Communists, Fascists, Catholics, Protestants, Jews and Muslims all have different versions of what they call the truth.
 It is important to note that this has little to do with scientific truth, these groups are talking about the truth in the sense of what Aristotle calls ‘The Supreme Good‘.
-Within their own silos they share the same or similar version of the truth.
+Within their own silos they share the same or similar version of their beliefs, which they hold to be true.

 The philosopher Michel Foucault reflects on ‘truth’ in the following way: